Taxonomic rank: Critique and alternatives

 A classification in which all taxa have formal ranks cannot adequately reflect knowledge about phylogeny.
 Since taxon names are dependent on ranks in rank-based (Linnaean) nomenclature, taxa without ranks cannot be given names.
 Alternative approaches, such as phylogenetic nomenclature, as implemented under the PhyloCode and supported by the International Society for Phylogenetic Nomenclature, or using circumscriptional names, avoid this problem.
 The theoretical difficulty with superimposing taxonomic ranks over evolutionary trees is manifested as the boundary paradox which may be illustrated by Darwinian evolutionary models.

 There are no rules for how many species should make a genus, a family, or any other higher taxon (that is, a taxon in a category above the species level).
 It should be a natural group (that is, non-artificial, non-polyphyletic), as judged by a biologist, using all the information available to them.
 Equally ranked higher taxa in different phyla are not necessarily equivalent in terms of time of origin, phenotypic distinctiveness or number of lower-ranking included taxa (e.g., it is incorrect to assume that families of insects are in some way evolutionarily comparable to families of mollusks).
 Of all criteria that have been advocated to rank taxa, age of origin has been the most frequently advocated.
 Willi Hennig proposed it in 1966, but he concluded in 1969 that this system was unworkable and suggested dropping absolute ranks.
 However, the idea of ranking taxa using the age of origin (either as the sole criterion, or as one of the main ones) persists under the name of time banding, and is still advocated by several authors.
-For animals, at least the phylum rank is usually associated with a certain body plan, which is also, however, an arbitrary criterion.
+For animals, at least the phylum rank is usually associated with a certain body plan; however, this is also ultimately an arbitrary criterion.

-Enigmatic taxa

-Enigmatic taxa are taxonomic groups whose broader relationships are unknown or undefined.